nixworks/public/news/2013/08/18/chiribiquete-national-park-in-colombia-is-expanded-from-its-previous-1-2-million-hectares-to-3-million-hectares-becoming-one-of-the-larges.md

 ### [2013-08-18](/news/2013/08/18/index.md)

 # Chiribiquete National Park, in Colombia, is expanded from its previous 1.2 Million Hectares to 3 Million Hectares becoming one of the largest protected zones in the Amazon.
-This announcement was made by the Colombian government after Ecuador decided to open up Yasuni National Park to oil drilling after a six year initiative to protect the rain forest.{{citation needed|date=January 2015}}
+This announcement was made by the Colombian government after Ecuador decided to open up Yasuni National Park to oil drilling after a six year initiative to protect the rain forest.date=January 2015